BILLGLENN/ARDUINO_ST950xx-EEPROM_CLONING/README.md

 # ARDUINO_ST950xx-EEPROM_CLONING
-Use most any SPI capable Arduino to CLONE contents of an ST950xx EEPROM
+Use Arduino to CLONE contents of a known-good ST950xx EEPROM directly, byte-for-byte in real time.
+There is no need to create BIN, HEX, or ASCII data files although the code provides simple ways to do so if desired.

 The genesis of this project stems from the fact that many automobile 'Body Control Modules' (BCM) use this series of ST Micro EEPROM to save the vehicles' accessory and engine operating parameters.
 Additionally, the EEPROMs are coded with the applicable vehicle's VIN number.